Javee Mocon

-Javee Dimalanta Mocon (born April 7, 1995) is a Filipino professional basketball player for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
-He played college basketball for the San Beda Red Lions in the NCAA.
-He plays both the small forward position.
+Javee Dimalanta Mocon (born April 7, 1995) is a Filipino professional basketball player for the Meralco Bolts of the Philippine Basketball Association (PBA).

+He played college basketball for the San Beda Red Lions in the NCAA, where they won four championships: Season 90 (2014) and three consecutive championships from Season 92 (2016) through 94 (2018).
+In his last season in the NCAA, he was named the Finals Most Valuable Player (Finals MVP).
+In each of his last two collegiate seasons, Mocon was an NCAA All-Star and a member of the NCAA Mythical Five.

+Mocon was selected by the Rain or Shine Elasto Painters with the sixth overall pick in the 2018 PBA draft and was named to the PBA All-Rookie Team in the 2019 season.
+He has since played for Phoenix and NLEX before joining Meralco.

 High school career

 Mocon, coached by the renowned Edmundo "Ato" Badolato, started playing for the San Beda’s team in the boys' leagues.
 On his junior year, he joined and played for the San Beda Red Cubs in the NCAA from 2011 up to 2013.
 In all of those years, Mocon has won the juniors' basketball championship, with two out of the three seasons (87, 89), the Red Cubs swept all 18 elimination round games to qualify outright to the finals with the thrice to beat advantage.
 In season 88, the Red Cubs lost only one game to the Malayan Red Robins (60–64), ending the elimination round with a 17-1 record.